tytydraco/yessleep/out/I_sell_haunted_houses_for_a_living_I_think_something_has_started_following_me.md

 The voice that had terrified me last night and had made my blood curdle.

-“*He thinks you’re so pretty and he like to add you to his collection.*”
+“*He thinks you’re so pretty and he would like to add you to his collection.*”